SemMTM/bank_of_sem/README.md

   - Option 4
   - Exit

 Each main option will then either prompt a user input for data to be submitted to the database or there will be a sub menu to further specify what action they would like to take.
-After an action has been completed, the user will be prompted with a back option if they wish to continue with more tasks.
+After an action has been completed, the user will be prompted to enter any key to continue.
+Every user input will be validated for the correct type of data and the user will be notified of any input errors.

 ### **1.3.
 User Stories**
 - First Time Visitor Goals